cloudtoid/gateway-core/README.md

 ```

 > [Security through obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity): A `Server` header can reveal information that might make it easier for attackers to exploit known security holes.
 It is recommended not to include this header.
+> An upstream specified `Server` header is always ignored.

 ### External address header